vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 ## Indegrees and Outdegrees
 Any graph can be seen as collection of nodes connected through edges.
 If edges have direction then graphs are known as directed graphs else undirected graphs.
-In case of directed graphs, number of edges going into a node is known as in degree of the corresponding node and number of edges coming out of a node is known as outdegree of the corresponding node.
+In case of directed graphs, number of edges going into a listNode is known as in degree of the corresponding listNode and number of edges coming out of a listNode is known as outdegree of the corresponding listNode.
 For any graph sum of total indegree should be equal to total outdegree.
 (Why ?
 Think !)
 Assumptions: Self loops contribute to both indegree and outdegree.
 Reference: https://www.quora.com/What-is-the-indegree-and-outdegree-of-a-graph